pwnageByButchy/NagiosToHomeAssistant/README.md

 #### Test The Configuration ####

 Go into the Nagios UI and send "custom notification" for both a Host and Service (Hint in the MQTT Broker Configuration in Home Assistant setup a listener for "Nagios-Alert/#" and you should see the MQTT published messages and Topic

+## Do Node-Red ##

+In Node-Red import the flow from /Node-Red/NagiosAlertsFlow.json change the notification to your chosen notification mechanism bear in mind this will affect the "Data" element.